0x1eef/blocks.cron/README.md

 * **CLI**

-        # Fetch the blocklists.
+        # Fetch the blocklist.
         $ blocklist fetch

-        # Cat all PF tables to "/usr/local/share/pf/blocklists"
+        # Cat all PF tables to "/usr/local/share/pf/blocklist"
         $ blocklist cat > /usr/local/share/pf/blocklists

 * **`/etc/pf.conf`**

-        blocklists = "{ <attacks>, <malware>, <reputation>, <anonymizers>, <adware> }"
+        blocklist = "{ <attacks>, <malware>, <reputation>, <anonymizers>, <adware> }"
-        include "/usr/local/share/pf/blocklists"
+        include "/usr/local/share/pf/blocklist"

         block all
-        block in quick on ue0 from $blocklists to any block out quick on ue0 from any to $blocklists pass out on ue0
+        block in quick on ue0 from $blocklist to any block out quick on ue0 from any to $blocklist pass out on ue0
         pass in on ue0